-The PNR assures that the ticket is booked for the passenger and now he/she can travel with a valid ticket to their destination station.
-As the journey starts by boarding the train, it’s the PNR number through which every passenger is recognized as it holds the entire journey details including the status of your ticket whether it is confirmed, in the waiting list or RCL.
+The PNR assures that the ticket is booked for the passenger, and now they can travel with a valid ticket to their destination station.
+As the journey starts by boarding the train, it’s the PNR number through which every passenger is recognized.
+The number holds the entire journey details including the status of your ticket whether it is confirmed, in the waiting list or RCL.

 Here are six facts one should know about PNR Status.